Animal Cell: Parts and Structure with Functions

 - Helping in the separation of chromosomes during cell division

 - Maintaining the chromosome number during cell division

-Small membrane-bound sphere-shaped sacs made up of lipid bilayer and are filled with hydrolytic enzymes that can break down many types of biomolecules.
-The size of lysosomes varies among different cell types, with the largest ones measuring more at than 1.2 μm.
-Lysosomes are made from the Golgi apparatus by budding, and the hydrolytic enzymes within them are obtained from the endoplasmic reticulum.
+They are small membrane-bound organelles, filled with hydrolytic enzymes that can break down biomolecules such as carbohydrates, fats, and proteins.
+The size of lysosomes varies among different cell types, with the largest ones measuring more than 1.2 μm.

-- Digesting complex molecules such as carbohydrates, lipids, proteins, and nucleic acids, which the cell recycles for other uses
+- Digesting complex biomolecules such as carbohydrates, lipids, proteins, and nucleic acids

 - Protecting the integrity of the cell from the outside environment